arstegall/Pandas_data_cleaning_and_visualization/README.txt

 The seminar paper was submitted as a Colab notebook.
 The IPYNB file can be run in Google Colab and for correct working it is necessary to insert in Colab two datasets: tertiary_education and gdp_per_capita and drzave file.
+If you only want to run the code and see the results, you only need to open HTML file.